Maiz Mexican Street Food

 Flavour-packed Mexican dishes, weekly tostada nights and specialty cocktails await you at this King Street spot.

-Rolling down King Street looking for somewhere to dine can be a daunting task.
+Rolling down King Street looking for somewhere to dine can be daunting.
 The sheer amount of options spanning every price point is enough to stress anyone out.
 Newtown's Maiz, is here to make that choice easier, offering central Mexican cuisine, affordable tostadas and specialty cocktails in a beautiful openair courtyard.

 Maiz started as a family-run food stall at the Summer Hill Flour Mill Markets from brother and sister Juan Carlos Negrete and Marissa Negrete, and their respective partners Freija Brandie and Carlos Levet.
 The team began by selling sopes, a thick corn torilla topped with fillings.
 They were Maiz's biggest sellers at the Flour Hill Markets and remain one of Maiz's best-selling dishes at the restaurant nowadays.